ISM Certified Sales Manager

 Structuring the Sales Function Institutionally:

-• Institutional methods for territory planning and quota allocation.
+• Institutional approaches to territory definition and quota allocation.

 Unit 3: